tomjmul/ouimeaux/docs/api.rst

 ------
 .. warning:: This events framework is deprecated and will be removed prior to the 1.0 release.
 Please use the signals framework.

-By default, ouimeaux subscribes to property change events on discovered devices (this can be disabled by passing ``with_subscribers=False`` to the ``Environment`` constructor).
+By default, wemo subscribes to property change events on discovered devices (this can be disabled by passing ``with_subscribers=False`` to the ``Environment`` constructor).
 You can register callbacks that will be called when switches and motions change state (on/off, or motion detected)::